paritytech/polkadot/roadmap/implementers-guide/src/node/validity/assignments.md

 In Sassafras, we shall always use the non-anonymized recycling VRF output, never the anonymized ring VRF that authorizes block production.
 We do not currently know if Sassafras shall have a separate schnorrkel key, but if it reuses its ring VRF key there is an equivalent `ring_vrf::VRFInOut::make_bytes`.

-We like that `RelayVRFStory` admits relatively few choices, but an adversary who equivocates in relay chain block production might assignments that depend upon it too early.
+We like that `RelayVRFStory` admits relatively few choices, but an adversary who equivocates in relay chain block production could learn assignments that depend upon the `RelayVRFStory` too early because the same relay chain VRF appears in multiple blocks.

 We therefore provide a secondary `RelayEquivocationStory` that outputs the candidate's block hash, but only for candidate equivocations.
 We say a candidate `C` in `R` is an equivocation when there exists another relay chain block `R1` that equivocates for `R` in the sense that `R` and `R1` have the same `RelayVRFStory`, but `R` contains `C` and `R1` does not contain `C`.